lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

 Here is an example implementation of a very simple filtering procedure:

 ..  code-block:: python
-    :caption: A simple morph filter that selects only the first three closest morphs from the list.
+    :caption: A simple morph filter that selects only the first ten closest morphs from the list.
     :name: filtering-morphs
     :linenos: